Simple Interest Is Paid Only On The

 Simple Interest vs. Compound Interest

-One of the most important distinctions in finance is the difference between simple and compound interest.
-While simple interest is calculated only on the principal amount, compound interest is calculated on both the principal and any accumulated interest.
-This key difference can lead to significantly different outcomes over time.
+The key difference between simple interest and compound interest lies in how the interest is calculated.
+Simple interest is calculated only on the principal amount, while compound interest is calculated on both the principal and accumulated interest.
+This distinction has significant implications for the growth of investments and the cost of loans over time.

 A = P (1 + r/n)^(nt)